Coach a healthcare student

 Your responsibilities as a coach will only require a small time commitment, which will include activities such as:

 - A minimum of three one-to-one coaching sessions.
 Each session will last an hour and will comprise of a combination of face-to-face meetings and online interaction through Skype or Microsoft Teams.

 - Coaching training, tailored to the programme.
 Each coach will also receive a guide to support them along the way.

-The coaching sessions will run over a three-month period from December 2021 to February 2022.
+The coaching sessions will run annually over a three-month period from March to June.

-If you have any questions about our Student Healthcare Leadership Programme, please contact Gina Ellis, Student Healthcare Leadership Programme Project Lead in the Faculty of Health and Applied Sciences, at Studentleadership@uwe.ac.uk.
+If you have any questions about our Student Leadership Programme, please contact Gina Ellis, Student Leadership Programme Project Lead in the School of Health and Wellbeing, at email@example.com.